staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 See the full [example running in the PHPStan sandbox](https://phpstan.org/r/4998eff7-7117-43b3-b022-0ee185bc4529)

+NOTE: Looking up properties/calling methods on the interface type is currently only possible in PHPStan.
+I have opened a dedicated [psalm feature request #10538 for discussion](https://github.com/vimeo/psalm/issues/10538).

 #### `@phpstan-require-implements` trait-example

 similar to the `@phpstan-require-extends` trait example, its supported to use `@phpstan-require-implements` on traits: